-Research supports that doing this once per week makes a person happier when compared to three times per week (Lyubomirsky, Sheldon, & Schkade, 2005).
-The point is this: If you want to increase your happiness, practice gratitude beyond saying, “Thank you.”
+Lyubomirsky, Sheldon, and Schkade (2005) found that doing this once per week makes a person happier than doing it three times per week, perhaps because the activity stays fresh and engaging.
+The point is: if you want to increase your happiness, practice gratitude beyond saying, “Thank you.”

-Active Constructive Responding teaches the value of listening to and engaging with others.
+Active constructive responding teaches the value of listening to and engaging with others.
 It is a powerful way to build rapport.
 The exercise invites participants to learn a more productive way to give feedback.
-The technique is non-threatening and easy-to-understand.
-It was developed initially by Shelly Gable (2004; 2006; 2010).
+The technique is nonthreatening and easy to understand (Gable, Gonzaga, & Strachman, 2006; Gable & Reis, 2010; Gable, Reis, Impett, & Asher, 2004).

 This activity gives participants time to hone their new skills in a group setting.
-Divide the group with some assigned as interviewers and the others as interviewees.
+Divide the group into interviewers and interviewees.
 The interviewers receive instructions to respond to their interviewee’s positive story in one of four ways:

-- Active-destructive – Engaged, responding negatively or pointing out the downside to the person’s experience, minimize the importance of the event
+- Active destructive – Engaged; responding negatively or pointing out the downside to the person’s experience; minimizing the importance of the event

-- Passive-constructive – Little to no engagement, react positively, but not very interested, low enthusiasm, no elaboration on the person’s statements
+- Passive constructive – Little to no engagement; reacting positively but not very interested; low enthusiasm; no elaboration on the person’s statements

-- Passive-destructive – Orient body away from the person slightly, show little to no interest, break eye contact, change the subject, talk about yourself
+- Passive destructive – Orienting body away from the person slightly; showing little to no interest; breaking eye contact; changing the subject; talking about yourself

-This exercise is part of the Positive Psychology Toolkit available through this site.
+This exercise is part of our Positive Psychology Toolkit.
 It includes detailed instructions, reference materials, and advice for its use.
 For more reading, have a look at our post on Character Strength examples.

 A Look at Using Positive Psychology with Kids

-Magyar-Moe and colleagues (2015) discuss the inclusion of several positive psychological constructs in more familiar treatment approaches.
-These include emotional regulation, positive emotions, and strengths integrated into cognitive-behavioral play therapy, positive behavioral support (PBS), and positive family intervention (PFI).
+Magyar-Moe, Owens, and Conoley (2015) discuss the inclusion of several positive psychological constructs in more familiar treatment approaches.
+These include emotional regulation, positive emotions, and strengths integrated into Cognitive-Behavioral Play Therapy, positive behavioral support, and positive family intervention.

 They also highlight the Penn Resiliency Program (PRP).
-The purpose of this program is to “increase resiliency in children and youth by coping with common, daily stressors” (Magyar-Moe et al. 2015).
-The 12-week program incorporates role-plays, games, cartoons, and stories.
-PRP uses Ellis’ ABC model to increase the use of cognitive skills to build resiliency.
+The purpose of this program is to “increase resiliency in children and youth by coping with common, daily stressors” (Magyar-Moe et al., 2015).
+The 12-week program incorporates role-play, games, cartoons, and stories.
+PRP uses Ellis’s ABC model to increase the use of cognitive skills to build resiliency.
 According to the authors, PRP accomplishes the following:

-- Decreased cognitions related to depression and negative thoughts, and;
+- Decreased cognitions related to depression and negative thoughts

-Their review also includes the effects of several specific interventions.
-They are:
+Their review also includes the effects of several specific interventions, including:

-- “Mighty Me” – This technique teaches a child to externalize their concern.
-Doing this allows the child to gain control over it because they see the matter as outside of themselves.
+- “Mighty Me” — This technique teaches children to externalize their concern.
+Doing this allows the child to gain control over their concern because they see it as outside of themselves.

 - “Circle of Friends” — This is a peer group intervention used to increase social acceptance of children with special needs.

-- Writing five things for which they were grateful every day for two weeks led to reports of greater well-being, and;
+- Writing five things for which they were grateful every day for two weeks led to reports of greater wellbeing.

 - Drawing pictures of their best possible selves increased global self-esteem.

-CoVitality, a “model and measure of positive mental health for children and adolescents” (Magyar-Moe et al. 2015), is a counterbalance to the traditional comorbidity approach.
-Developed by researchers at The University of California Santa Barbara, the model is strengths-based.
+Covitality is a “model and measure of positive mental health for children and adolescents” (Magyar-Moe et al., 2015) and functions as a counterbalance to the traditional comorbidity approach.
+Developed by researchers at the University of California Santa Barbara, the model is strengths based.
 It comprises four self-schema: